Annotations — Since Java 5

 (Annotations that take no element arguments are called marker annotations.)

-If an annotation takes exactly one value (for the element named value), you can just pass the value (of the correct type).
-If there is more than one element value being passed, you must use the syntax name=value, ...
-For example, an annotation that takes one String element could be used either way:
+If an annotation takes exactly one value (for an element named value), you can just pass the value (of the correct type).
+If there is more than one element value being passed, or you didn’t name the one element “value”, you must use the syntax name=value, ...
+For example, an annotation that takes one String element could be used either of these ways:

 @OneItemAnnotation("XYZ") class Foo { ... }